Best Life Insurance for College Students (2026)

 How We Scored Life Insurance Companies

-We evaluated insurers using three weighted factors that reflect what matters most to students shopping for their first life insurance policy:
+We evaluated insurers on three weighted factors central to what students need when buying their first life insurance policy:

-- Customer Experience (30%): Scores draw from NAIC complaint data, J.D.
+• Customer Experience (30%): Scores draw from NAIC complaint data, J.D.
 Power satisfaction ratings, AM Best financial strength ratings, BBB ratings and online reviews.
 Digital tools and payment flexibility were also weighted.
-Most students manage policies through an app, not a phone call.
+Most students manage policies through an app rather than a phone call.

-- Coverage Options (20%): Plan types, coverage limits, age restrictions, term lengths, riders and customization options were all reviewed.
-Policies that can scale after graduation scored higher than those locked into fixed structures.
+• Coverage Options (20%): Plan types, coverage limits, age restrictions, term lengths, riders and customization options were all reviewed.
+Policies that can scale after graduation scored higher than those with fixed structures.

-Each company received up to five points per category.
-We converted those scores into a weighted total out of five points based on our percentages.
+Each company received up to five points per category, converted into a weighted total out of five points using those percentages.

 Sample Profile Details